paulmuscat/docker-noip-client/README.md

 This version requires the user to complete configuration by attaching an interactive terminal to the running container.
 The client will ask for username, password, target group/domain and polling frequency.
 The client only updates when the stored IP address from the prior update doesn't match the IP presented by ip1.dynupdate.no-ip.com.
-There is also an option to define a command to always run on update.
-Subsequently the container can be stopped and restarted as needed.
+Subsequently the container can be committed and/or stopped and restarted as needed.
 The client logs a message to docker logs when it performs an update.

 For an externally configurable alternative I strongly suggest using